sebkur/prototype-fund-projects/README.md

 ### VISOR

-* A tool to visualise a process of urban development and stimulate the participation on it.
-Also created the oproc standard to describe this kind of processes.
-Its a collaboration for resarch with researchers from the HTW Dresden.
+* A tool to Visualize Possibilites of Participating in an Urban Development Project
-* Demo/Website: in comming
+* Demo/Website: ?
 * Code: https://github.com/VISOR-tool/
-* Status: gentle ongoing
+* Status: Developing
 * Type: New Project

 ### Wahl.Daten.Helfer.